Strong anchoring boundary conditions in nematic liquid crystals: Higher-order corrections to the Oseen-Frank limit and a revised small-domain theory: Small-domain limit,

 Thus, the leading-order solution corresponds to the average of the prescribed boundary data.
 If we assume $\mb Q_b = s_b(\mb n_b\otimes\mb n_b-\tfrac{1}{2}\mb I_2)$ with $\mb n_b=(\cos\varphi_b,\sin\varphi_b)^T$, then the above solution may be expressed equivalently as

-Suppose $s_b=1$, then the quantity $p\equiv \oint_{\partial\Omega} e^{2i\varphi_b}dl$ fully characterises the leading-order solution.
+Suppose $s_b=1$, then the complex number $p\equiv \oint_{\partial\Omega} e^{2i\varphi_b}dl$ fully characterises the leading-order solution.
 This parameter may be compared with the boundary topological degree $d\equiv\tfrac{1}{2\pi}\oint_{\partial\Omega}d\varphi_b(l)$, which plays a central role in the large-domain regime.
 While $d$ measures a net rotation of the boundary director, $p$ represents a naive average direction of the boundary data.
 For instance, if $\partial\Omega$ is a circle and $\varphi_b$ corresponds to tangential anchoring, then $d=+1$, whereas $p=0$.
 In many specialised cases, including regular polygonal domains with highly symmetric geometric frustration imposed by the boundary anchoring, the parameter $p$ may vanish.
 In such scenarios, $\mb Q^{(0)}=\mb 0$, and the liquid crystal melts to the isotropic state as $\ep\to 0$, with nematic ordering appearing only at order $\ep$.
-Finally we may also note that while $p$ is uniquely defined for a given anchoring type, the degree $d$ is not.

 Previous work by Fang \textit{et al.}~\cite{fang2020surface} considered surface energy effects in the limit $\ep \to 0$, but under the scaling $\gamma\ep \sim 1$, for which a well-ordered structure is obtained at leading order.
 While it is noted there that $\gamma\ep$ must vanish as $\ep\to0$, the leading-order solution is taken to be an arbitrary constant.
 By contrast, in the present analysis, the leading-order state is uniquely fixed by the boundary anchoring through the solvability condition.

 The first-order problem is given by